Building and Construction

 - The replacement or alteration of ducting serving a space heating appliance IF it is located in a single family residential dwelling AND there is no design change required to the heating and ventilation system.

-- If a permit application is incomplete, the applicant will be contacted by the Town and informed of the deficiencies.
+- If a permit application is incomplete, the applicant will be contacted by the Town of Canmore and informed of the deficiencies.
 The application cannot be processed until all required information is submitted.
-It is better to wait until you have assembled all of the required information prior to submitting your application to the Town.
+It is better to wait until you have assembled all of the required information prior to submitting your application to the Town of Canmore.

 SECTION 11 RESPONSIBILITIES OF THE PERMIT HOLDER